 Marina di Cecina

-An iconic tree-lined avenue of about 3 km, that we call Il Viale, connects the two main districts of Cecina: the downtown and the Marina.
+An iconic tree-lined avenue of about 3 km, which we call Il Viale, connects the two main districts of Cecina: the downtown and the Marina.

 The heart of Marina di Cecina is the Passeggiata, the pedestrian street that runs along the beach.
 Here is where families, couples, and friends take their evening strolls during the summer.
 There are bars, gelaterie, restaurants, and a few shops.
 This is the place where I spent most of my summer nights with friends during my childhood.
 We used to walk back and forth two or three times every single night chatting, laughing, making new friendships with other guys on holiday, and looking for the special person to live your summer romance with.